Red Riding: Red Riding 1983

 Maurice Jobson (David Morrissey) has spent years plagued by guilt over his reluctant participation in the corrupt activities within the WYMP, including a conspiracy protecting high-profile figures such as John Dawson.

 It was Jobson who tipped off Dunford about the Roma camp arson, after participating in it under pressure by Molloy.
 The camp site was vacated to pursue Dawson's £100m shopping centre investment along with Jobson, Molloy, Angus, Alderman, Prentice, Douglas, Craven, and Nolan from Manchester.
 This investment, and the vice racket whose proceeds helped fund it, were discussed before the events of the first episode, during the marriage of Molloy's daughter to Bob Fraser.
 (Note: The apparently "honest" officer Dunford trusted in the first episode.)

 Jobson also knew about the innocence of Michael Myshkin, who confessed to the child murders in 1974.
 Flashbacks show that a witness placed Reverend Laws near where Clare Kemplay's body was dumped.
 Laws was tortured until he mentioned Dawson, who promptly corroborated the priest's alibi; this, and the businessman's ominous fascination with swans, pointed to Dawson and Laws' guilt, but Molloy ordered Jobson to keep his suspicions to himself.

-Jobson's pangs of conscience intensify in 1983 when a girl named Hazel Atkins disappears and he reopens the previous child murder cases.
+Jobson's pangs of conscience intensify in 1983 when a girl named Hazel Atkins (Tamsin Mitchell) disappears and he reopens the previous child murder cases.
 Angus allows Jobson to question Myshkin in gaol but orders Alderman to accompany him.
 Michael is unnerved and rendered incommunicative by Alderman's presence, suggesting that he was tortured in 1974.

 Jobson starts a relationship with a medium, Mandy Wymer (Saskia Reeves), who knows important facts about the crimes.
 Angus dismisses Wymer's leads, reveals his knowledge of Jobson's tip to Dunford about the 1974 camp raid, angrily derides Jobson's scruples and orders him to retire quietly.

-John Piggott (Mark Addy), a solicitor and the son of a notorious WYMP officer, decides to explore the Atkins case after being contacted by Myshkin's mother, who believes that the new disappearance exonerates Michael.
+John Piggott (Mark Addy), a solicitor and the son of a notorious WYMP officer, decides to explore the Atkins case after being contacted by Myshkin's mother (Barbara Kelley), who believes that the new disappearance exonerates Michael.
 Michael repeats his cryptic 1974 statements about "the wolf" and reveals that his confession had been coerced by the police and his solicitor.
-Piggott's inquiries lead to Myshkin's friend, Leonard Cole (Gerard Kearns), found Kemplay's body and is framed for Atkins' disappearance.
+Piggott's inquiries lead to Myshkin's friend, Leonard Cole (Gerard Kearns), who found Kemplay's body and is framed for Atkins' disappearance.
 Before Piggott can become his solicitor, Cole is tortured and murdered by Prentice and Alderman.
 Jobson cannot bring himself to witness Cole's final moments, officially disguised as a suicide.